top of page

 In mid 2022 the safe house was temporarily closed; there was no longer paid staff and the office was moved to the safe house.
 Two of the original founders of the organization (Sr. Mary Kuhlman and Judy Hofmann) agreed to serve as full-time volunteer administrators to guide the organization through its next phase: rebuild and strengthen the Board, identify and apply for more grant funding, improve website and social media communication, establish partnerships with organizations and people who have similar missions; conduct an extensive donor campaign and a corporate sponsor campaign; prepare the safe house for re-opening with 24/7 staffing; establish sustainability for the future; increase efforts to educate the public and volunteers.

 At the beginning of the second quarter of 2023, necessary maintenance work in the safe house had been completed, the office was moved to the Seneca-Tiffin United Way building, volunteers had been trained to assist in providing services for survivors and educational/awareness programs in the community and plans for hiring staff were in process.
-The safe house was ready to officially re-open.
+The safe house officially reopened in July.